Premier League Summer Series: History

 The participants of the first competition were Aston Villa, Brentford, Brighton & Hove Albion, Chelsea, Fulham and Newcastle United.
-In the 2023 Premier League Summer Series Aston Villa finished runners up and Chelsea finished first.
+Chelsea finished as champions while Aston Villa were runners-up.

-In March 2025, after the cancellation of the 2024 competition, it was announced that the Summer Series would return in July 2025, with Bournemouth, Everton, Manchester United and West Ham United as participants.
+In March 2025, after the cancellation of the 2024 competition, it was announced that the Summer Series would return in July and August 2025, with Bournemouth, Everton, Manchester United and West Ham United as participants, and matches played in Atlanta, Chicago and East Rutherford.

-In the 2025 Premier League Summer Series West Ham United finished runners up and Manchester United finished first.
+Manchester United finished as champions while West Ham were runners-up.